Performance Test April 2018

 Award levels reached in this Performance Test

-The following award levels are for the results reached in this performance test report10.
-Please note that the performance test only tells you how much impact a security product may have on a system compared to other security products; it does not say anything about the effectiveness of the protection a product provides, so please have also a look at the results of recent Real-World Protection and File Detection tests on our website.
+The following award levels are for the results reached in this performance test report.
+Please note that the performance test only tells you how much impact a security product may have on a system compared to other consumer security products (please read the note on page 8); it does not say anything about the effectiveness of the protection a product provides, so please have also a look at the results of recent Real-World Protection and Malware Protection tests on our website.

 The on-access/real-time scanner component of anti-virus software runs as a background process to check all files that are accessed, in order to protect the system continuously against malware threats.
 For example, on-access scanners scan files as soon as they are accessed, while (e.g.) behaviour-blockers add a different layer of protection and monitor what the file does when it is already executed/running.
 The services and processes that run in the background to do these tasks also require and use system resources.
 Suite products usually have a higher impact on system performance than anti-virus-only products, as more services/features are included and running in the background.